HOW UNITS OF STUDY 'TALK' IN THE IB CURRICULUM

 "It's a real progression of knowledge," GEMS kindergarten teacher Sharon Moore said.
 "Concepts that students first explore in pre-K keep coming back as they move through the program, but in deeper ways.
 By the time our students reach the fifth-grade exhibition, they're doing incredibly sophisticated work."

 GEMS, a premier private school, uses all three IB academic programs.
 The Primary Years Program (PYP) serves students in pre-K through Grade 5.
 The Middle Years Program (MYP) serves grades 6 through 10, and the Diploma Program (DP) serves grades 11 and 12.
-(GEMS is an authorized IB World School for the PYP, and a candidate school for the MYP and DP.)
+(GEMS is an authorized IB World School for the PYP and MYP, and we are a candidate school for the DP.)

 Teachers make it a priority to ensure that the curriculum is aligned throughout, Moore said.